BWHIE/hie-botswana/README.md

 ## Quick Start for devs (local single node)

 1. If running into an error `invalid mount config for type "bind": bind source path does not exist: /tmp/logs` on running the CLI binary, run the following command: `sudo mkdir -p /tmp/logs/`.
-1. `./build-image.sh` - builds the platform image
+1. `./build-custom-images.sh` - builds project images as well as the platform image
 1. Initialise Docker Swarm mode: `docker swarm init`
 1. Run `go cli` binary to launch the project: